stylify/web/content/docs/stylify/compiler.md

 ### screens
 Screens are used to generate media queries.
 The key can be a string or a regular expression.
 You can use predefined [screens](/docs/stylify/native-preset#screens) or define your own.

+Screns can be combined using logical operands:
+- Logical AND: &&
+- Logical OR: ||

 </template>
 <template #code>